Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 ### Elements to Note

 - The navbar has been altered via jQuery so that the active class switches from tab to tab as the site is browsed.
+I found
-I found [code](https://stackoverflow.com/questions/24514717/bootstrap-navbar-active-state-not-working) that achieved this online and I altered it to work on this website.
-I was surprised this functionality was not default with Bootstrap.
+<a href="https://stackoverflow.com/questions/24514717/bootstrap-navbar-active-state-not-working" target="_blank">code</a> that achieved this online and I altered it to work on this website.
+I was surprised this functionality was not
+default with Bootstrap.

 - From a UX perspective I found it irksome that a mobile user had to click directly on the hamburger icon to close the navigation, even after tapping on where they wanted to navigate to.
-Again I found [code online](https://stackoverflow.com/questions/23764863/how-to-close-an-open-collapsed-navbar-when-clicking-outside-of-the-navbar-elemen) which I altered to work for this website.
+Again I found <a href="https://stackoverflow.com/questions/23764863/how-to-close-an-open-collapsed-navbar-when-clicking-outside-of-the-navbar-elemen" target="_blank">code online</a> which I altered to work for this website.
 Now, when a user clicks on a navigation tab, the user is brought to the chosen section and the navigation options close, so they can see the page.

 - Additionally if they click anywhere outside the nav drop-down, it also closes.
 I think this is far preferable to Bootstrap's default behaviour.